awsdocs/amazon-dynamodb-developer-guide/doc_source/HowItWorks.NamingRulesDataTypes.md

 Strings are Unicode with UTF\-8 binary encoding\.
 The length of a string must be greater than zero and is constrained by the maximum DynamoDB item size limit of 400 KB\.

-The following additional constraints apply to primary key attributes that are defined as type string:
+The following additional constraints apply to primary key attributes that are defined as type strings:
 + For a simple primary key, the maximum length of the first attribute value \(the partition key\) is 2048 bytes\.
 + For a composite primary key, the maximum length of the second attribute value \(the sort key\) is 1024 bytes\.

 DynamoDB collates and compares strings using the bytes of the underlying UTF\-8 string encoding\.
 For example, "`a`" \(0x61\) is greater than "`A`" \(0x41\), and "`¿`" \(0xC2BF\) is greater than "`z`" \(0x7A\)\.

-You can use the string data type to represent a date or a time stamp\.
+You can use the string data type to represent a date or a timestamp\.
 One way to do this is by using ISO 8601 strings, as shown in these examples:
 + `2016-02-15`
 + `2015-12-21T17:42:34Z`
 + `20150311T122706Z`